jinchenglee/CarND-Advanced-Lane-Lines/README.md

 ```

-Axises showing lines connecting above points.
+Axises are lines connecting above points.
 Please be noticed the Z axis is negative.
 Also, the abosolute dimension is missing here, which is unnecessary to derive camera intrinsic and extrinsic matrices in calibration process for mono-camera using Zhang's method.

 ![alt text][image7]